 Pull-up bar and assistance band(s) [optional]

 Next up, specifically for those who want to learn how to do their first unassisted pull-up, is a good quality doorway pull-up bar.
-Most of my clients are working toward strength goals, and one of the most common (and one of the most challenging, but rewarding!) is nailing an unassisted pull-up for the first time.
-My clients who are already busting out pull-ups then work on increasing their consecutive reps, and learning challenging new variations (typewriter pull-ups, hockey grip pull-ups, weighted pull-ups, etc.)
+Most of our clients are working toward strength goals, and one of the most common (and one of the most challenging, but rewarding!) is nailing an unassisted pull-up for the first time.
+Clients who are already busting out pull-ups then work on increasing their consecutive reps, and learning challenging new variations (typewriter pull-ups, hockey grip pull-ups, weighted pull-ups, etc.)

 If you want to start working toward your first-ever pull-up, you'll need to get yourself a pull-up bar!